Stone

 Alan

-Stivell, and
+Stivell,

-in contemporary French music.
+contemporary French music.

-Throughout Brittany, small festivals and other events strongly stress
+Throughout Brittany, small festivals and other

-takes place each year in the first half of August, in the port
+first half of August, in the port of

-of Lorient.
+Lorient.

 Started in 1971 on the tide of enthusiasm for the Celtic revival music,